ABA Formal Opinion 512: A Compliance Guide

 Rule 1.4: Communication with clients

-- When the client asks whether GAI was used.
+- The client asks whether GAI was used.

-- When the engagement letter or outside counsel guidelines require disclosure.
+- The engagement letter or outside counsel guidelines require disclosure.

 "[L]awyers must disclose their GAI practices if asked by a client how they conducted their work, or whether GAI technologies were employed in doing so, or if the client expressly requires disclosure under the terms of the engagement agreement or the client's outside counsel guidelines."